 "As the men that are with us today know, they engaged in small scale, often company-sized battles that engulfed these outposts along the main line of resistance," said Champoux.
 "They were every bit as intense and demanding as any in the history of warfare."

 American Soldiers and Marines and their Turkish allies held the outposts until given a withdrawal order from the United Nations Command.
 Today, the outposts are just north the Military Demarcation Line that divides the two Koreas.

-One of the more storied participants in the outpost battles was a Mongolian mare purchased by a U.S. Marine lieutenant from a South Korean boy for $250 and used by the 5th Marines during the battle.
+One of the more storied participants in the outposts battle was a Mongolian mare purchased by a U.S. Marine lieutenant from a South Korean boy for $250 and used by 5th Marines during the battle.
 Named Reckless after the platoon's recoilless rifles, the little warhorse became a legend of the battle.
-The horse carried more than 9,000 pounds of ammunition over 35 miles of dangerous mountain terrain.
-Reckless also carried wounded Marines down the mountain.

 The little horse carried more than 9,000 pounds of ammunition over 35 miles of dangerous mountain terrain.
 Reckless also carried wounded Marines down the mountain and was wounded twice during the battle.
 According to U.S. Marines in the battle, the little mare provided a great boost of morale every time she made back up the mountain.

 After retiring in 1960, Reckless spent her reminding days on Marine Corps Base Camp Pendleton, Calif., where she is buried in a place of honor today.